My name is Soeren Keil and I work in the area of International Relations.

 My current research projects include:

-2. Federalism and Democratization in Myanmar/Burma with the Hanns Seidel Stiftung in Myanmar (includes consultancy, training, publications, capacity building)
+2. Federalism and Democratization in Myanmar/Burma with the Hanns Seidel Stiftung in Myanmar (includes training, publications, capacity building)

 Consultancy and Media Experience: